CircusCanard/scrum-test-notes/agile_notes.md

 - Customer collaboration _over_ -> contract negotiation
 - Responding to change _over_ -> following a plan

-What is SCRUM -> a framework for developing and sustaining complex products.
+**What is SCRUM** -> a framework for developing and sustaining complex products.
+**SCRUM consist of** -> Self organizing, cross functional teams.

+**Scrum Theory:**
+Based on Empirical Process **Control Theory**

 - iterative and
-- incremental - control theory
+- incremental

+Key Point:

+- Learning from past mistakes
+- Improving
+- Making new decisions
+- Making changes (adapting)

-SCRUM based on three principles
+**SCRUM based on three principles**

-1. Transparency (done means done)
+1. Transparency (done means done): being 'open' & 'honest' as a team task is really 'DONE' when it's done
-2. Inspections (check on progress)
+2. Inspections (check on progress) two weeks is optimal for the team to gain momentum
 3. Adaptation (change the product based on inspection)

 ##### Scrum Skeleton